The easiest way you can get your Capital One credit card account number is by looking at your actual credit card, but you can also find it online.

 Lastly, it is worth noting that there is no way to get it from customer service or from your monthly statement.

-Yes, Capital One does issue card numbers upon approval, but this perk is limited to some existing Capital One credit card account holders who are already enrolled online.
-A few of these may be able to get an instant card number after being approved for a new card, but that requires downloading the Capital One mobile app in order to see it.
-You can download the app on both … read full answeriOS and Android mobile devices.
+Yes, Capital One issues instant card numbers upon approval, but these are only available to select Capital One accountholders who have enrolled online.
+Some of these may be able to get an instant card number after being approved for a new card, but that requires downloading the Capital One mobile app… read full answer in order to see it.
 To log in to the mobile app, use the details from your Capital One online account.
 If eligible, your card number will be displayed in the “Your Card Number” section of the app.

 But be warned: Capital One reps say that not all existing customers can access their card number using the mobile app before their physical card arrives.
-And there are indeed reports of cardholders being unable to view new card information through the mobile app.
-Capital One does not disclose how they determine which cardholders can use this feature, if there’s any rhyme or reason to it.
+Eligible accounts would have to pass certain security checks, but Capital One does not disclose in detail how they determine which cardholders can use this feature.

 You can also get an instant card number upon approval for the Capital One Walmart Rewards® Mastercard®, but this is only applicable to in-store applications and Walmart’s website.
 Once approved, you would receive a temporary shopping pass that you can use for purchases right away.
 Applications completed via the Capital One application page will not benefit from this.

 Those who won’t instantly get card numbers upon approval will receive their cards in the mail to activate for use.
 Generally, new unsecured credit cards arrive within 10 business days from the date of approval.
-Those approved for a Secured Mastercard® from Capital One will need to pay the deposit in full before the card ships.
-Once this is taken care of, it’ll be up to 10 business days for shipping.
+Those approved for a Capital One Platinum Secured Credit Card will need to pay the deposit in full before the card ships.
+Once this is taken care of, it’ll be up to 2-3 weeks for shipping.